wzalazar/grunt-file-status/README.md

 # grunt-file-status

-> Real time connection with others co-workers, minified conflicts with alert and resolve it's with a merge online
+> Real time connection with others co-workers, you will able to resolve the merge online

 ## Getting Started
 This plugin requires Grunt `~0.4.5`